LIMON100/DA/mAP/readme.md

 There are multiple formats of bounding boxes annotations.
 Each format uses its specific representation of bouning boxes coordinates.
 Albumentations supports four formats:

+## Pascal VOC Bounding box :(x-top left, y-top left, x-bottom right, y-bottom right)

+Pascal VOC provides standardized image data sets for object detection

+Difference between COCO and Pacal VOC data formats will quickly help understand the two data formats

+Pascal VOC is an XML file, unlike COCO which has a JSON file.

+In Pascal VOC we create a file for each of the image in the dataset.
+In COCO we have one file each, for entire dataset for training, testing and validation.

+The bounding Box in Pascal VOC and COCO data formats are different

+Pascal_voc is a format used by the Pascal VOC dataset.
+Coordinates of a bounding box are encoded with four values in pixels: [x_min, y_min, x_max, y_max]. x_min and y_min are coordinates of the top-left corner of the bounding box. x_max and y_max are coordinates of bottom-right corner of the bounding box

 ## For YOLO

    1. Add classes list in a text file